-- A. A performance evaluation at the regional level and how each RTIP furthers the goals of the region's RTP, and if applicable, its Sustainable Communities Strategies (SCS), and for Caltrans, how the ITIP furthers the goals of the California Transportation Plan (CTP) and the ITSP. - B. An evaluation of the cost-effectiveness of the RTIP at the regional level or ITIP at the statewide level. - C. For projects with total cost of \$50 million or greater, or STIP programming for right-of-way and/or construction of \$15 million or more, a project specific evaluation will be performed to estimate its benefit to the regional system from changes to the built environment.
-Consistent with Executive Order B-30-15, the project specific evaluation must include a full life-cycle cost evaluation and take climate change impacts into account.
+- A. A performance evaluation at the regional level and how each RTIP furthers the goals of the region's RTP, and if applicable, its Sustainable Communities Strategies (SCS), and for Caltrans, how the ITIP furthers the goals of the ITSP. - B. An evaluation of the cost-effectiveness of the RTIP at the regional level or ITIP at the statewide level. - C. Project specific data on proposed changes to the built environment. - D. For projects with total cost of \$50 million or greater, or STIP programming for right-of-way and/or construction of \$15 million or more, a project specific benefit evaluation will be performed to estimate its benefit to the regional system from changes to the built environment.
+Consistent with Executive Order B-30-15, the project specific benefit evaluation must include a full life-cycle cost evaluation and take climate change impacts into account.